-The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
-A final minimum cumulative grade of “C” or 60% is required in order to pass this course.
-Evaluation will be based on quizzes and assignments, at least one midterm and a final written examination.
+All evaluations will be carried out in accordance with Douglas College Evaluation Policy.
+The instructor will present a written course outline & schedule with specific evaluation criteria at the beginning of the semester.
+A final minimum cumulative grade of “C” or 60% is required in order to progress in the Veterinary Technology program.

 - Describe common causes of disease.

-- Describe common infectious diseases prevented through vaccination.
+- Describe common infectious veterinary diseases prevented through vaccination.

 - Identify types of vaccines, and describe basic small and large animal vaccine protocols and schedules.

-- Describe the process of tumor formation and classification, resistance to tumors, and autoimmunity.
+- Describe the process of tumor formation, classification, and resistance.

 - Describe common diseases and disorders of the gastrointestinal and endocrine systems, the cardio-pulmonary systems, the neuro-musculo-skeletal systems, the urogenital systems and the skin and sensory systems.

 - List federally reportable diseases and methods of control.

 Consult the Douglas College Bookstore for the latest required textbooks and materials.